HLammers/cybo-drummer/README.md

 ##### PRG 1/3 – Program: Mapping
 ###### program
-* Turn the VAL/↔ knob to select a program – select ‘[add new]’ (the value after the last existing program) to initiate a new program
+* Select ‘[add new]’ (the value after the last existing program) to add a new program
 * Press the SEL/OPT button to show an options menu, turn the VAL/↔ knob to select an option and press the SEL/OPT button or the YES button to execute (or press the NO button to leave the options menu)<br clear="right"/>
 * Press the DEL button to delete the active program
 <img src="/images/hardware_menu.svg" align="right" width="300px" height="300px">